swapnilmishra/swapnilmishra.github.io/_posts/2016-11-27-building-jsbin-clone.md

 Whatever I have implemented here is the easiest thing to build for these type of tools.
 There are tons of other things which need to be done for a tool like this to work in production.
 In this [link](https://github.com/jsbin/jsbin/wiki/Best-practices-for-building-your-own-live-paste-bin), creator of jsbin([Remy sharp](https://twitter.com/rem)), jsfiddle([Piotr Zalewa](https://twitter.com/zalun)) and dabblet([Lea verou](https://twitter.com/LeaVerou) ) discusses various best practices and security aspects which are very important.

-Few of the things which which would be needed are :
+Few of the things which would be needed are :

 * Handling user-accounts/login/signup/saving.
 * Ensuring the iframe is not used for XSS attacks.